RBEGamer/PixelFrameAnimator/README.md

 * Project files can be open with the VisualStudio for Mac Preview
 * Automatic colorspace downsampling like if your device has only 4bit for a color,...
 # EXPORT
-There are multible export formats avariable :
+There are multible export formats avariable:
 * `PFA` used in the WeatherFrameProject and this are the ProjectFiles for this tools, please note the `PFA_FORMAT_DESCRIPTION.md`
 * `CSV` export the colortable and data as CSV
 * `BMP` export the frames as single frame bitmap or as spritesheet bitmap